 Space

-The Committee on National Space Policy and the National Space Policy Secretariat (NSPS) established within the Cabinet office set the country’s space policies across all ministries and agencies.
-In June 2020, Japan’s Basic Space Plan for the next ten years was revised at Cabinet level.
 Japan’s space policy aims to (1) ensure security in space, (2) help to alleviate disaster and environmental problems, (3) expand space exploration, and (4) use space industry to propel economic growth and innovation.
 While the space plan extolled progresses achieved by Japan’s space industry and technology, it also pointed out that the world had advanced faster, and that Japan had been left behind.
-In June 2023, Tokyo unveiled a Space Security Initiative which labelled space “a major arena for geopolitical competition for national power over diplomatic, defence, economic, and intelligence, as well as the science and technology innovation that support these national powers.”
+In June 2023, Tokyo unveiled a Space Security Initiative which labelled space “a major arena for geopolitical competition for national power over diplomatic, defence, economic, and intelligence, as well as the science and technology innovation that support these national powers”.
 At the same time, it also unveiled a new Space Basic Plan detailing budgetary support for innovation in the private sector as an area of business growth.

-Europe has scored a major success in the private satellite market.
-Historically Japan only bought American satellites, but in March 2021 SKY Perfect JSAT and Airbus Defence and Space signed a procurement contract for the Superbird-9 communications satellite.
+In March 2021 SKY Perfect JSAT and Airbus Defence and Space signed a procurement contract for the Superbird-9 communications satellite.
 It was the first time that a Japanese satellite operator selected a European satellite.
-The EBC warmly welcomes this development and hopes for an increase of lively Japan-Europe industrial exchanges in the future.
+The EBC warmly welcomed this development and hoped for an increase of lively Japan-Europe industrial.

 Regarding government satellites, since 1990 those with business and practical applications have been procured through international tenders.
-Up to now they have included the Multi-functional Transport Satellite (MTSAT) / Meteorological satellite series and the broadcasting satellite (B-SAT) series.
+Up to now they have included the Multi-functional Transport Satellite (MTSAT) and Meteorological satellite series.
 Direct bids by foreign companies are legally possible, but the tender documents should be written in Japanese, and there are some other legal and practical “glass barriers”; for instance, most of the communications and announcements are done in Japanese.
-No-tender government programmes include the science and technology satellites of the Japan Aerospace Exploration Agency (JAXA), some programmes under METI, and the defence-purpose remote-sensing Information Gathering Satellites (IGS).
-The NSPS’s priority is the Quasi-Zenith Satellite System (QZSS), a Japanese positioning, navigation and timing satellite system.
-An X-band defence communications satellite programme is also underway; two satellites have already been launched.
-The next major theme of interest for Japan’s space authorities is debris and space situational awareness.
-An early-warning low earth orbit constellation consisting of 50 small satellites is being studied.

 Regarding launchers, international development competition has heated up, and the demand for lower launch costs is reaching an unsustainable level.
-Japan has developed H3 and Europe is developing Ariane 6.
-The development of both launchers faced delays due to the COVID-19 and technical issues.
-The first flight of H3 failed in March 2023 while Ariane 6 is likely to launch in 2024.
+Japan has developed H3 and Europe Ariane 6.
+The first flight of H3 failed in March 2023 but it was successful in four more launches.
+On the other hand, the first test flight of Ariane 6 successfully occurred in July 2024 followed by the picture perfect first commercial launch in March 2025.
+Its commercialisation is already very successful.

 Launcher activities regarding small satellites and constellations have been more dynamic than expected.
 However, not only is the future outlook of individual initiatives uncertain, but integrating satellite manufacture, launch and services into a single company would also not increase their accessible market.
-In this respect, Japan and Europe are in similar situations: an insufficient government launch market making commercial launch contracts indispensable.
-As both H3 and Ariane 6 now under development will need improved versions, a full cooperation on these would be conductive to drastically lower costs and innovation avenues, leading to more competitiveness and more international contributions.
+As both H3 and Ariane 6 will need improved versions, a full cooperation on these would be conductive to drastically lower costs and innovation avenues, leading to more competitiveness and more international contributions.
 It is also probably indispensable in order for Japan and Europe to maintain their independent space transportation systems.

 Key issues and recommendations